withastro/astro/docs/src/pages/comparing-astro-vs-other-tools.md

 Astro is similar in this respects, whereby we allow you to also write your content in Markdown.
 However, we do extend the scope of UI frameworks for you to use.

-From being _only_ React as with Docusaurus, to encompassing other popular frameworks as well including; Vue, Svelte, etc. Even allowing for raw HTML templating.
+From having a React _only_ UI as with Docusaurus, Astro encompasses other popular frameworks as well including; Vue, Svelte, etc. Even allowing for raw HTML templating.

 Docusaurus was designed to build documentation websites and has some well formed documentation-specific features that are native to its system.
 Features that Astro does not yet have in its arsenal.